khalid-hussain/shaheen/chap16.md

 region.
 We should not give them a chance to escape."
 Saying this Badr bin Mughira removed his aventail's veil.

-Moosa said, "God-willing very few of them will escape.
+Musa said, "God-willing very few of them will escape.
 I want our horses to freshen up."

 In the meantime, Abu Mohsin, Mansoor and the other officers of the army